itfrombit/osx_handmade/README.md

 ## Day 471 Note:

-I added an OS X version of the HandmadeRendererTest application.
+I added an macOS version of the HandmadeRendererTest application.
 You can build this by running:

     make HandmadeRendererTest